Jason0917/Flying-Cows/README.md

 You will still need to update the [Bundle Identifier](http://developer.dji.com/user/mobile-sdk/ios-configuration/) .

 One of DJI's aircraft or handheld cameras will be required to run this application.

+## What this app can do?

+1. Image transmission via HTTP POST using Base64 encoding.
+2. Receive HTTP Response and decode the imageData back to UIImage for display.
+3. Create waypoint missions for the drone.
+4. View basic information of the drone.